HotSauceNinja/SEI-Project-1-HotSauceNinjaGame/README.md

 Then implemented audio, the new visuals done in collaboration with a friend, a start page where the player can add their name and start the game when they are ready, and an end game page displaying the score.

+---
-# A comprehensive ReadMe inclusive of project planning, build process, screenshots and detailed code is [available here](https://docs.google.com/document/d/1gYCbjeMwoDVXMoXbjuOj6MHwY5NWDhV4KvNyss24JwQ/edit?usp=sharing)
+## A comprehensive README inclusive of project planning, build process, screenshots and detailed code is [available here](https://docs.google.com/document/d/1gYCbjeMwoDVXMoXbjuOj6MHwY5NWDhV4KvNyss24JwQ/edit?usp=sharing)
+---

+## Final Thoughts & Project Wrap
-## Wins
+### Wins
 * Look of the game
 * Automating the start game and food item placement
 * Using an array to store food objects

-# Known Bugs / Blockers
+### Known Bugs / Blockers
 * ShowBoom function (when the hot sauce hits the food items) does not show the visual, likely because it adds the class of boom to the item right before removing the item from the grid (so no time to display this visully)
 * Cancel an incoming fork with a hot sauce bottle does not work, but left the code in to illustrate a potential new feature
 * The food block movement is not 100% as I wanted it to be, but had to cut my losses as it does work and I had already spent too much time on this without progressing.

-# Possible future features:
+### Possible future features
 * More levels
 * scoreboard that persists, showing top 10 players with best scores (Spicy Board)
 * More food items, each with a different score